-- 1.1 This report forms the draft Strategic Environmental Assessment (SEA) of the Allensmore Parish Draft Neighbourhood Development Plan (NDP). - 1.2 The Allensmore Parish Draft NDP will provide general policies for guiding future development across the parish.
+- 1.1 This report forms the final Strategic Environmental Assessment (SEA) of the Allensmore Parish Neighbourhood Development Plan (NDP). - 1.2 The Allensmore Parish NDP will provide general policies for guiding future development across the parish.

 Purpose of the SEA